 After earning his degree in civil engineering from CNAM, Franck began his career as a section engineer at GTM.
 After stints at VALEO and OBM Construction, Franck founded his own project management firm in 2008, Ascoba, which merged with Atelier Cambium in 2016.
 Since then, he has directed the firm together with Olivier, supervising all projects.
 He holds the same position at Deshoulières Jeanneau Architectes, which Atelier Cambium acquired in 2022.

-After earning a BTS degree in “spatial design” from the Écoles de Condé, Pierre enrolled in the Bordeaux School of Architecture.
+After earning a BTS degree in “spatial design” from the Écoles de Condé, Pierre enrolled in the Bordeaux School of Architecture and received his HMONP (Part III RIBA equivalent) in 2023.
 Fascinated by the issue of the déjà-là, of what is “already there”, he wrote his thesis on the exploration of existing structures as raw material for new projects.
 He joined Atelier Cambium while still completing his master’s, working on collective housing projects like the Îlot Saint-Louis block and EB2a block in the Belvédère neighborhood.
 He received his government-issued degree in February 2021.
 His final project was on the rehabilitation of the fifth façade (i.e., the rooftops) of parking structures as a new public space in the greater Bordeaux area.

 Quentin enrolled in the Bordeaux School of Architecture in 2008 and received his HMONP (Part III RIBA equivalent) in 2013.
 He joined Atelier Cambium in 2015 as a project manager.
 He has worked on Villa Rohan, the transformation of an office building into housing, on the rehabilitation and extension of a BEPOS energy-positive office building, as well as on the Saint Louis project to build 65 housing units under the “3-star Bordeaux frugal building” label.